 Moving Toward Lasting Change

-In review of Romans 12:2a it says, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind”
+In review of Romans 12:2 it says, “Do not conform to the pattern of this world, but be transformed by the renewing of your mind” (NIV).

-I am not to conform and copy the behavior and customs of this world.
-Rather I am to let God transform me into a new person by changing the way I think.
-Then I will be able to see and know what God’s will is for me.
+Today’s verse, Romans 12:2, says to not copy the behavior and customs of this world, but rather let God transform me into a new person by changing the way I think.
+Then I will learn to know God's will for me, which is good, pleasing and perfect.

-What I’m learning is that to have lasting change, I need to refocus my thinking.
-Specifically, I need to change my thought patterns from focusing on what I don’t want to focus on to what I do want to focus on.
-Whatever I focus on is what I move toward.
+Therefore if I want to have lasting change, I need to refocus my thoughts and my mind.
+Specifically, I need to change my thought patterns away from what I don’t want to focus on and toward what I do want to focus on.
+Because whatever I focus on is what I move toward.

-Today’s verse gives me the blueprint for changing my thought patterns:
+Today’s verse gives me the blueprint to change my thought patterns:

-“Do not conform …” How often do I let other people shape my life and thinking?
+· “Do not conform.”
+How often do I let others shape my life?
 God doesn’t want me to be like someone else; he wants me to be the person he made me to be.
 So don’t copy, don’t conform, don’t try to be like anybody else.
+Be authentic.

-“… the pattern of this world.”
-Pattern means the model of everything I’ve learned in life.
-If I am to change, I’ll have to change my pattern or model of living that I’ve learned.
+· “The pattern of this world.”
+Pattern meaning the model of everything I’ve learned in life.
+If I want to change, I have to change my pattern or model of living that I learned thus far.
 I need to replace the old, unhealthy pattern with a new one modeled after the life of Christ.

 How does this happen?
-Ephesians 4:22-24 tells me to: “Put off your old self, which is being corrupted by its deceitful desires ... be made new in the attitude of your minds; and ... put on the new self, created to be like God in true righteousness and holiness” (NIV).
+The Bible tells us in Ephesians 4:22-24 “to put off your old self, which is being corrupted by its deceitful desires; to be made new in the attitude of your minds; and to put on the new self, created to be like God in true righteousness and holiness” (NIV).

-This means, I’m going to have to let go of the old attitudes, the old thought patterns, the old images that I’ve been living with so that I can put on the new garments God has for me.
+I need to have to let go of the old attitudes, the old thought patterns, the old images that I’ve been living with so I can put on the new garments God has for me.